Ron Tingley: 1979–1984

-1985-1991
+1985–1991

 1985 would see Tingley spend a season with the Calgary Cannons, Seattle's new PCL affiliate team.
 He put up a .253/.330/.433/.763 statline with 11 home runs and 47 RBI in 83 contests.
 He signed on with the Atlanta Braves as a free agent following the season, and appeared in nine games for their Richmond affiliate through the first half of the season before getting released then picked up by the Cleveland Indians.
 He played 49 games with the Maine Guides in the International League.
-Between the two clubs, he hit .201/.251/.276/.527with just 13 RBI.
+Between the two clubs, he hit .201/.251/.276/.527 with just 13 RBI.

 Despite this poor showing, Tingley earned a return engagement with Cleveland in 1987, this time with their American Association affiliate, the Buffalo Bisons.
 He played in 57 games through the season and improved his batting line to .269/.376/.467/.843 with five round-trippers and 30 RBI.
 1988 would see him join yet another triple-A club for the Indians, the Pacific Coast League Colorado Springs Sky Sox, where he hit .285/.347/.408/.755 in 44 games.
 That season would also mark his long-awaited return to baseball's top level.
 He appeared in nine games for Cleveland in August and September.
 On August 3, in his first game, he hit a two-run home run in his second inning plate appearance.
 He added a single in the fourth, but the Indians lost to the Baltimore Orioles, 8-3.
 He started behind the plate seven times and appeared twice as a pinch hitter, but only got two more hits (both singles) to close the season four-for-24.